Difference Between IPv4 vs IPv6

 Internet protocol versions are IPv4 and IPv6.
 IPv4 was introduced in 1983 and is still popular in use as IP for several systems.
 It helps to identify the systems in a network using an address.
 The 32-bit address is used, which stores several addresses.
 Still, it is the primary internet protocol and controls the majority of internet traffic.
 IPv6 was developed in 1994 and is called as next generation.
 IPv6 has a 128-bit address space.
 IPv4 has periods as delimiters, whereas IPv6 has colons as delimiters.
 The configuration is needed in IPv4 to other systems, whereas IPv6 does not require configuration.

 IPv4 is one of the important core protocols of the standard internetworking methods that are being deployed on the internet.
 This is basically a connectionless protocol that is mainly used in packet-switched networks.
-It uses a 32-bit IPv4 version, and so the maximum number of IP address is 2 to the power 32.
+It uses a 32-bit IPv4 version, and so the maximum number of IP addresses is 2 to the power 32.
 It is mainly formatted as four 8-bit fields.
 Find below a few important characteristics of IPv4:

 - It enhances its support towards video library files and conferences